vsharan07/vsharan07.github.io/projects.md

 </figure>

 ### SIP
 To expand my robotics skills and learn about machine learning, I participated in a project last year in the Science Internship Program at UC Santa Cruz.
 This project applied machine learning to visual servoing of a robotic arm.
 I learned kinematic techniques, control theory, and SIMULINK modeling and assisted the Hybrid Systems Lab at UCSC by designing the inverse kinematics system and setting up a robotic arm.
-A demo is linked below.
+A demo is visible below.
 {% include video id="dTGZi6jqOfQ" provider="youtube" %}

 ### QGIS